ArborTeam/Arbor/README_EN.md

 ## Features
 - Configurable vanilla features
 - Tpsbar support
-- Linear region file format(from kaiiju)
+- Linear and BufferedLinear(AKA. b_linear)(a reimplementation of linear) region format support
-- Useful optimizations to improve the performance of single threaded region
+- Useful fixes of bugs of folia
 - More API support for plugin development (W.I.P)

 ## Download